How to clean a dishwasher

 Do you have a smelly dishwasher?
 Follow these six easy steps to keep your dishwasher clean, stop it smelling and help make your plates sparkle.

 If your dishwasher isn't regularly maintained, then it could result in unpleasant smells or even dishes streaked with old food.
-Keep your dishwasher clean with this easy five-step maintenance that doesn't take much time, but will help get your dishes clean and your dishwasher working better for longer.
+Keep your dishwasher clean with this easy six-step maintenance that doesn't take much time, but will help get your dishes clean and your dishwasher working better for longer.

 - 1. Clean the dishwasher filter